oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 ### locations property

 If the condition described by the notification object is relevant to one or more locations, the notification object **MAY** contain a property named locations whose value is an array of zero or more unique (§3.7.3) location objects (§3.28) that identify those locations.

 ### message property

 A notification object **SHALL** contain a property named message whose value is a message object (§3.11) that describes the condition that was encountered.
 See §3.11.7 for the procedure for looking up a message string from a message object, in particular, for the case where the message object occurs as the value of notification.message.

 ### level property

 A notification object **MAY** contain a property named level whose value is one of a fixed set of strings that specify the severity level of the notification.

 If present, the level property **SHALL** have one of the following values, with the specified meanings:

--   \"error\": A serious problem was found.
+- "error": A serious problem was found.
 The condition encountered by the tool resulted in the analysis being halted or caused the results to be incorrect or incomplete.

--   \"warning\": A problem that is not considered serious was found.
+- "warning": A problem that is not considered serious was found.
   The condition encountered by the tool is such that it is uncertain whether a problem occurred, or is such that the analysis might be incomplete but the results that were generated are probably valid.

--   \"note\": The notification is purely informational.
+- "note": The notification is purely informational.
 There is no required action.

--   \"none\": This is a trace notification (typically, debug output from the tool).
+- "none": This is a trace notification (typically, debug output from the tool).

 If level is absent, it **SHALL** default to the value determined by the procedure defined for result.level (§3.27.10), except throughout the procedure, replace ruleConfigurationOverrides with notificationConfigurationOverrides.

-Analysis tools **SHOULD** treat notifications whose level property is
+Analysis tools **SHOULD** treat notifications whose level property is \"error\" as failures and treat the entire run as having failed
-\"error\" as failures and treat the entire run as having failed (for example, by settings the exit code to the value that the tool uses to indicate failure, typically a non-zero value).
+(for example, by settings the exit code to the value that the tool uses to indicate failure, typically a non-zero value).

 Because a notification whose level property is \"error\" describes a failed run, an analysis tool **SHALL NOT** override the severity of such a notification.

 ### threadId property

 A notification object **MAY** contain a property named threadId whose value is an integer which identifies the thread associated with this notification.

 ### timeUtc property

 A notification object **MAY** contain a property named timeUtc whose value is a string in the format specified §3.9, specifying the UTC date and time at which the analysis tool generated the notification.

 ### exception property

 If the notification is a result of a runtime exception, the notification object **MAY** contain a property named exception whose value is an exception object (§3.59).

 If the notification is not the result of a runtime exception, the exception property **SHALL** be absent.

 ## exception object

 ### General

 An exception object describes a runtime exception encountered during the execution of an analysis tool.
 This includes signals in POSIX-conforming operating systems

 ### kind property

 An exception object **SHOULD** contain a property named kind whose value is a string describing the exception.

 If the exception represents a thrown object, kind **SHALL** be the fully qualified type name of the object that was thrown, if that information is available.

 EXAMPLE 1: C#: \"System.ArgumentNullException\"

 If the exception represents a POSIX signal, kind **SHALL** be the symbolic name of the signal as specified in \<signal.h\>.

 EXAMPLE 2: POSIX: \"SIGFPE\"

 If the tool does not have access to information about the object that was thrown, the kind property **SHALL** be absent.

 ### message property

 An exception object **SHOULD** contain a property named message whose value is a string that describes the exception.

 If the tool does not have access to an appropriate property of the thrown object, the message property **SHALL** be absent.

 EXAMPLE 1: C++: The tool might populate message with the string returned from the what() method of any object derived from std::exception.

 EXAMPLE 2: C#: The tool might populate message with the value returned from the ToString() method of the System.Exception object, or (less informatively) from that object's Message property.

 ### stack property

 An exception object **MAY** contain a property named stack whose value is a stack object (§3.44) that describes the sequence of function calls leading to the exception.

 ### innerExceptions property

 An exception object **MAY** contain a property named innerExceptions whose value is an array of zero or more exception objects each of which is considered a cause of the containing exception.

 NOTE: There is commonly no more than one inner exception.
 This property is an array to accommodate platforms that provide a mechanism for aggregating exceptions, such as the System.AggregateException class from the .NET Framework.

 # External property file format

 ## General

 External property files (see §3.15.2) conform to a schema distinct from that of the root file.
 External property files contain information that makes it possible for a consumer to determine which properties are contained in the file, to parse their contents, and to associate the external properties with the run to which they belong.

 An external property file **SHALL** contain one or more externalized properties.
 A SARIF consumer **SHALL** treat the value of an externalized property exactly as if it had appeared inline in the root file as the value of the corresponding property.

 ## External property file naming convention

 The file name of an external property file **SHOULD** end with the extension \".sarif-external-properties\".

 EXAMPLE 1: scan-results.sarif-external-properties